rockettheme/docs/Docs/wordpress/plugins/rokstock/INDEX.md

 Introduction
 -----

 ![][rokstock]

 RokStock, is an Ajax-powered stocks widget for your site.
 It has been finely tuned to give stocks character such as a coloured line graph, coloured indexes, draggable indexes, tooltips and much more.

 Your users can easily add, remove, and reorder the stock symbols in their portfolio, this is stored locally for them in a cookie.
-The widget fits seamlessly into the template and is perfect for any news site.
+The widget fits seamlessly into the theme and is perfect for any news site.

 Requirements
 ------------

 RokStock has the following requirements in order to operate:

 * WordPress 3.x - Ensure you have the latest version.